bosonprotocol/BPIPs/content/BPIP-1.md

 ---

 ## Abstract
 This specifies the process and provides guidelines for coordinating changes in Boson Protocol as an open source project.
-It follows heavily similar open source styles, such as PEP, BIP and EIP.
+It follows similar open source styles, such as [PEPs](https://peps.python.org/), [BIP](https://github.com/bitcoin/bips) and [EIPs](https://eips.ethereum.org/).

 Proposals may range from technical changes and new features in smart contracts, modifying the protocol parameters, as well as its surrounding SDK.
-Before implementation of the changes, polling the community via public voting is preferred.
+Before the implementation of the changes, polling the community via public voting is preferred.

 ## Motivation
 BPIPs are intended to be the primary mechanism for proposing, tracking and discussing changes to Boson Protocol.